iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

 ## What's Next

-If you want to get real-time IEX Cloud financial data, see [Getting IEX Cloud Financial Data](./getting-iex-cloud-financial-data.md).
+If you want to get real-time IEX Cloud financial data, see [Getting Real-Time Core Financial Data](./getting-real-time-core-financial-data.md).

 Apperate's API is easy to use.
 For starters, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).